 Hope for Widows Resources

 Hope for Widows Blog ›

-Articles and helpful information written specifically by the Hope for Widows author team.
+Articles and helpful information written specifically by the Hope for Widows blogging community.

 Situational depression is often a side-effect of losing a spouse.
 If your grief has escalated to a degree that you’re having suicidal thoughts, please contact the Suicide Hotline listed here.
 There are people 24/7 who will listen and help you through this trying time.
 It may feel as if you’re alone, but there is a community reaching out their hand to help you on your journey.
 You simply have to grab hold of it.

 United States based service, for international suicide prevention services please visit www.iasp.info.